splunk-soar-connectors/netwitness/release_notes/unreleased.md

 **Unreleased**
-* Updated requests and certifi dependencies in order to use platform packages [PAPP-30822,PAPP-31096]
+* Updated requests certifi and urllib3 dependencies in order to use platform packages [PAPP-30822, PAPP-31096, PAPP-33451]